Raise your hand if you love cleaning up weld spatter.

 Many welders consider this part of the territory.
-Visual cues like sparks or sizzling sounds are the ways many people learned to weld.
+Visual cues like sparks or sizzling sounds are the ways many people learn to weld.

-“They’re so used to that, and when it’s not there, they question the quality of the weld,” says OTC DAIHEN Regional Sales Manager Chris Sharp.
+“They’re so used to that, and when it’s not there, they question the quality of the weld,” says Chris Sharp, OTC DAIHEN General Manager of Sales and Marketing.
 “They’re used to welding on sound and seeing the sparks fly.”

 The bad news is, these signals are actually signs of an imperfect weld - and they themselves create spatter.

 Why would you spend time and money removing part of what you worked so hard to apply?
 And how do you reach a point of having minimal spatter in your welds?
 Here are three tips for reducing spatter from your production line welds.

 If it's not set correctly, your voltage setting can significantly increase spatter.
 Low voltage settings will cause spatter because the wire is repeatedly short-circuiting in the weld pool, causing small explosions at the tip of the wire.

 This short-circuiting is normal for short-arc MIG welding, but if arc voltage is set correctly, you can typically keep the expelled spatter to a small size and avoid it sticking to your workpiece or surrounding fixtures.
 On the other hand, a voltage that’s too high can also produce excessive spatter due to extreme arc force.

 The amperage of the arc is determined partially by the length of the stick-out, or the amount of wire that is beyond the contact tip that creates the arc.